-In other words, a single parent who makes a $6,000 contribution to the Connecticut CHET plan could deduct $5,000 for this year, and the remainder the following year.
+Connecticut residents who contribute more than the maximum deduction for any year to a CHET plan are permitted to “carry it forward” for up to five years.
+In other words, a single parent who makes a $6,000 contribution to the CHET plan could deduct $5,000 this year and the remainder the following year.

-As with most states, distributions from the Connecticut Section 529 plan that are used for qualified education expenses are not subject to taxation.
+And as with most states, distributions from the Connecticut Section 529 plan that are used for qualified education expenses are not subject to taxation.

-Value of the Connecticut Section 529 Tax Deduction
+Advantages of the Connecticut Section 529 Tax Deduction

-If you are a Connecticut resident trying to choose between a Section 529 plan and another college savings vehicle, you need to account for the potential tax savings of contributing to the CHET Plan.
+If you're a Connecticut resident trying to choose between a Section 529 plan and another college savings vehicle, you need to account for the potential tax savings of contributing to the CHET Plan.

 Like other 529 college savings plans, CHET is designed so that the account holder saves more money over the life of the account.
 Earnings in a 529 plan are not subject to state or federal taxes, and Connecticut's plan is no different.